 Mass Producing Empathy

-This got the attention of Colleges and Universities including Seneca College and Sheridan College in Canada, and the Chinese University of Hong Kong.
+Soon, Twenty One Toys had the attention of Colleges and Universities including Seneca College and Sheridan College in Canada, and the Chinese University of Hong Kong.
 The Twenty One Toys team of designers and educators worked alongside these post-secondary institutions to develop toy curriculums teaching the importance of Empathy to Executive MBA students.
 You’ll now find Empathy Toys being used in colleges and universities around the world.

 “At Sheridan Continuing Education we're excited to be partnering with Twenty One Toys to look at new ways of answering the question, "How do we teach 21st Century skills?"
 We have trained several staff admin and instructional teams on their innovative Empathy Toy, and have begun the exciting journey of using its lessons to inform the redesign of our courses and programs.
 We are looking forward to continuing to incorporate their current and future toys into our program and working together to build the future classroom for lifelong and professional learning.”– Michael Cassidy (Associate Dean, Continuing Education, Sheridan College)